nad1/BPAandSparseRecovery/README.md

 ## 📘 Citation & Acknowledgment

-This repository contains the source code associated with the following thesis:
+This repository contains the source code associated with the following thesis and paper:

 **Nihat Alperen Dayanir**
 *GPR 3D Image Reconstruction with Sparse Recovery for Random Spatial Sampling*
 Graduate College Dissertations and Theses.
 1982, University of Vermont, 2025.
 [https://scholarworks.uvm.edu/graddis/1982](https://scholarworks.uvm.edu/graddis/1982)

+Nihat Alperen Dayanir, Dryver Huston, and Tian Xia "Enhanced GPR 3D SAR imaging using sparse signal recovery and back-projection algorithms for spatially random samplings", Proc.
+SPIE 13456, Algorithms for Synthetic Aperture Radar Imagery XXXII, 1345604 (28 May 2025); https://doi.org/10.1117/12.3054143

 If you find this work helpful in your research or projects and would like to cite it,
 please consider using the following citation:

-> Dayanir, Nihat Alperen.
-"GPR 3D Image Reconstruction with Sparse Recovery for Random Spatial Sampling."
-Graduate College Dissertations and Theses.
-1982 (2025). [https://scholarworks.uvm.edu/graddis/1982](https://scholarworks.uvm.edu/graddis/1982)
+> Nihat Alperen Dayanir, Dryver Huston, and Tian Xia "Enhanced GPR 3D SAR imaging using sparse signal recovery and back-projection algorithms for spatially random samplings", Proc.
+SPIE 13456, Algorithms for Synthetic Aperture Radar Imagery XXXII, 1345604 (28 May 2025); https://doi.org/10.1117/12.3054143

 ---